-- 18.1 In calculating how much long service leave an employee is entitled to, Delta Electricity must include: - (a) actual service with Delta Electricity - (b) periods under clause 9, Calculation of Service - (c) periods with another employer where agreement has been reached between Delta Electricity and that employer - (d) periods specified for certain employees under the State Owned Corporations Act 1989.

-Employees who have taken or been paid for long service leave accrued in their previous period(s) of service and who are re-employed will have those previous period(s) of service counted for qualifying purposes only for future entitlements.
+- 18.1 In calculating how much long service leave an employee is entitled to, Delta Electricity must include: - (a) In calculating how much long service leave an employee is entitled to, Delta Electricity must include periods of actual service and periods under clause 9, Calculation of Service. - (b) At the discretion of Delta Electricity, employees who have taken or been paid for periods of long service leave accrued in previous service with Sunset Power International Pty Ltd t/as Delta Electricity may have those previous periods of service counted for qualifying purposes only for future entitlements.